 In 2019, Andrew was ranked in Chambers USA, which noted that he is “increasingly recognized” for his work defending “companies and individuals alike” in white collar and government investigations in New York.
 According to Chambers, clients described Andrew as “incredibly smart and understated,” and “very, very knowledgeable on regulatory matters.”
 Andrew has appeared on 60 Minutes to discuss insider trading, and his prior work as a federal prosecutor was profiled in the Wall Street Journal and The New Yorker.

 Andrew’s practice focuses on defending institutions and individuals under investigation by the DOJ, SEC, CFTC, CFPB and State Attorneys General.
 Andrew also represents clients as both plaintiffs and defendants in securities and antitrust civil litigation.

-Andrew previously served in government with both the SEC and the U.S. Attorney’s Office for the Southern District of New York, where he led the Galleon insider trading investigation and prosecuted numerous securities and wire fraud cases.
+Andrew previously served in government with the SEC, Division of Enforcement, and with the U.S. Attorney’s Office for the Southern District of New York, where he led the Galleon insider trading investigation and prosecuted numerous securities and wire fraud cases.
 He served as trial counsel in U.S. v.
 Rajaratnam, the high-profile criminal trial resulting in the conviction of Raj Rajaratnam.
-Andrew’s work as a prosecutor was profiled in the Wall Street Journal and The New Yorker, and he has spoken about the Galleon case and federal securities law enforcement at Harvard Law School and the NYU School of Law.
+Andrew has spoken about the Galleon case and federal securities law enforcement at Harvard Law School and the NYU School of Law.